SharePoint Framework

 SharePoint 2013: How to refresh the Request Digest value in JavaScript

 Introduction SharePoint 2013 (and previous versions) uses a client side “token” to validate posts back to SharePoint to prevent attacks where the user might be tricked into posting data back to the server.
 This token is known by many names; form digest or message digest or request digest.
 The token is unique to a user and a site and is only valid for a (configurable) limited time.
-When building Apps or customizations on top of SharePoint, especially using patterns such as Single Page Applications (SPA) or using frameworks such as knockout.
+When building Apps or customizations on top of SharePoint, especially using patterns such as Single Page Applications (SPA) or using frameworks such as knockout.js it is very common that you see errors due to that the token is invalidated, which is due to that you have not reloaded the page and the token has timed out.
+The purpose of this article is to show you how you can refresh this form digest using JavaScript.

 WAC Server